kitium-ai/lint/README.md

 export default [...eslintBaseConfig];
 ```

-## Interactive Setup (Automatic)
+## Interactive Setup (Manual)

-When you install `@kitiumai/lint`, the postinstall script prompts you with interactive questions:
+Run `npm run setup:lint` to interactively configure your linting setup.

+The setup script will prompt you with questions to configure your project:

 ```
 🎯 @kitiumai/lint Setup